xaviero98-stack/Kubernetes/Project/README.md

 # Connecting Trino to Power BI

-There are several specific ways to connect Trino to Power BI but all of them can fall into one of these two categories, either we use a **custom connector** or we use an **ODBC/JDBC driver** for Trino and then use it to create a **DSN (Data Source Names)**, then we can use it inside the generic out-of-the-box ODBC connector Power BI comes with.
+There are several specific ways to connect Trino to Power BI but all of them can fall into one of these two categories, either we use a **custom connector** or we use an **ODBC/JDBC driver** and then use it to create a **DSN (Data Source Names)** for Trino, then we can use it inside the generic out-of-the-box ODBC connector Power BI comes with.
 We will use the **custom connector** approach, it is simpler and more direct.

 The specific custom connector we will use us the one from https://github.com/CreativeDataEU/PowerBITrinoConnector, many thanks to its creator pichlerpa.
 The implementation is very easy and simple to use, we only need to put the **.mez** inside the folder for custom connectors of Power BI which, in my case has the path **C:\Users\Usuario\Documents\Power BI Desktop\Custom Connectors**: